-Flights to and from Catania airport in Sicily have been cancelled today amid an overnight eruption of Mount Etna.
+Flights to and from Catania airport in Sicily have resumed after a day of cancellations on Thursday following an overnight eruption of nearby Mount Etna.

 The volcanic eruption and ash cloud led to the suspension of services until at least 6pm local time.

-Passengers are being advised to check their flight status with their airline before leaving home.
+Passengers had been advised to check their flight status with their airline before leaving home.

 More: Strike forces cancellation of 232 easyJet Portugal flights